 Nearly 37 percent of Americans rent their homes.
 That statistic hasn’t been this high since 1965.
 It’s a sign that there’s an overarching shift towards renting over buying.

-If you rent out your property, you have more tenant selection than ever.
+Apartments offer value as they are newer and in great locations for attracting tenants.
+As a property investor when you rent out your property, location is top of mind.
 But, you can throw away that advantage by not taking extra care of the property.

 Before you put your rental unit on the market, ensure it’s in excellent condition.
 Keep reading for the ultimate property maintenance checklist.